objektwerks/scalafx.stats/README.md

 ScalaFX Stats
 -------------
->This project explores statistics using Scala and ScalaFX.
+>This project explores statistics using ScalaFX.

 Test
 ----